High tea party

 Invitations

-• Time – We always recommend you give an estimate of how long the party will be.
-Example: “Starting at 1 pm. until around 3 p.m.”
-This allows your guests to block out ample time to relax and enjoy the event.
+• Time – It’s good to give an estimate of how long the party will be.
+Such as.
+“Starting at 2 pm. until around 4 p.m.”
+This way your guests can make sure to schedule enough time to relax and enjoy the afternoon.

 • Light Refreshments.
-If you’re doing an afternoon tea and not a high tea then be sure to tell your guests that there will be light refreshments.
-This is important information.
+Be sure to tell your guests that there will be light refreshments.
+This is vital information.
 You want your guests to show up hungry, but not starving.
-Scroll to the beginning of this post to understand the differences between afternoon and high tea. 🙂

-• RSVP – Please save yourself a headache and require an RSVP section!
-Knowing how many guests you have helps you figure out how much food you should buy in advance as well as how big of a space you’ll need to host in.
+• RSVP – This is critical if you are to know how many guests to plan for.
 Your guests should be asked to respond at least two weeks prior to the event, though more time is better and less stressful on the planner.

 Table Menu